Nebo15/qbill.docs/source/index.md

 Most responses return an ETag header.
 Many responses also return a Last-Modified header.
 You can use the values of these headers to make subsequent requests to those resources using the ```If-None-Match``` and ```If-Modified-Since``` headers, respectively.
 If the resource has not changed, the server will return a 304 Not Modified.

 Also note: making a conditional request and receiving a 304 response does not count against your Rate Limit, so we encourage you to use it whenever possible.

+## Versioning

+All API calls should be made with a X-API-Version header which guarantees that your call is using the correct API version.
+Version is passed in as a date (UTC) of the implementation in YYYY-MM-DD format.

+If no version is passed, the newest will be used and a warning will be shown.
+Under no circumstances should you always pass in the current date as that will return the current version which might break your implementation.

 ## SSL certificates